 Ensure protection of the foreshore environment, particularly areas of remnant coastal vegetation and habitats for native wildlife.
 Increase public awareness of, and improve and protect areas of cultural heritage significance.
-Investigate opportunities for new tree planting to provide additional shade and enhanced landscape amenity for foreshore users.
+Retain and protect existing tree planting to maintain habitat values, shade and landscape amenity for foreshore users.
 Improve pedestrian and cyclist access, circulation and safety on the Bay Trail and Coast Walking Path within the precinct. · Improve vehicle access circulation and safety at North Road (B1) car park.
 Identify opportunities for use of boat trailer parking facilities for additional car only parking when not in use in the North Road (B1) car park.
 Improve all ability access facilities, including toilets and parking within the precinct.
 Identify potential Water Sensitive Urban Design (WSUD) and stormwater harvesting opportunities within the precinct.
 Improve lighting strategy within the precinct focusing on Crime Prevention Through Environmental Design (CPTED) and lighting efficiency.
 In partnership with DELWP upgrade coastal erosion protection and investigate opportunities to improve public access to the Bay.
-Photo 1: North Road Foreshore 1 LAND MANAGEMENT The North Road precinct is Crown Land managed by Council, with the exception of a small section of land adjacent to the café at the end of North Road, owned directly by Council.
-NORTH POINT CAFE AND KIOSK ROYAL BRIGHTON YACHT CLUB North Point Café opens every day except Christmas Day and has a kiosk as well as sit-down café facilities.
+Photo 1: North Road Foreshore LAND MANAGEMENT The North Road precinct is Crown Land managed by Council, with the exception of a small section of land adjacent to the café at the end of North Road, owned directly by Council.
+NORTH POINT CAFE AND KIOSK North Point Café opens every day except Christmas Day and has a kiosk as well as sit-down café facilities.
 The North Point Café is housed within what was previously a Coast Guard building.
 The current lease for the café is due to expire in 2021.
 Management and any future redevelopment of the North Point Café and leasing is guided by the requirements of the Victorian Coastal Strategy (2014), Council Policy and the recommendations of the Bayside Coastal Management Plan (2014).
-These include: · Investigate redevelopment of the café and public toilet facility in accordance with the Victorian Coastal Strategy and Design Guidelines to reduce flooding and improve visitor facilities.
+These include: Investigate redevelopment of the café and public toilet facility in accordance with the Victorian Coastal Strategy and Design Guidelines to reduce flooding and improve visitor facilities.
 The planning and detailed design for these works will be undertaken via a separate process.
-The Brighton Yacht Club was established in 1875, and the club was members only, however the café is open to the public. granted Royal Warrant in 1924 by His Majesty King George V. The club has an active sailing and social club membership with use of the pier and marina managed by Parks Victoria.
-Most of the facilities are for use by club
+Following a separate consultation process, Council has provided landlord consent to the current tenants of the North Point Café to commence the planning process for a new restaurant and an accessible public toilet to be built on the current site of the café.
+Council will also advertise its intention, in accordance with section 190 and 223, to enter into a 21-year lease with the tenant over the coming weeks and provide consent for the applicant to apply to have its liquor license amended.
+ROYAL BRIGHTON YACHT CLUB The Brighton Yacht Club was established in 1875, and the club was granted Royal Warrant in 1924 by His Majesty King George V. The club has an active sailing and social club membership with use of the pier and marina managed by Parks Victoria.
+Most of the facilities are for use by club members only, however the restaurant is open to the public.

-Photo 2: North Point Café
+Photo 2: North Point Café and Kiosk

-Photo 2: North Point Café Kiosk
+Photo 2: North Point Café and Kiosk